Seblecaribou/Jumping-JS/README.md

 * Change the hitbox system to an actual one
 * Add movement to the player character
-* Add a new ennemy
+* Add a new obstacle
 * Add a power-up

 ***